Widths of regular and context-free languages: Context-free languages

 Now since $L_{=k}$ is an antichain we have that $\widetilde{L}$ is a quasiantichain and in particular an antichain family, and since also $\widetilde{L}\subseteq L'_{\leq k}$ we have that $|\widetilde{L}| < Ck^N$.
 Hence and so

 for sufficiently large $k$. \end{proof}

 Combining these three lemmas gives:

-\begin{theorem} Let $L$ be a context free language.
+\begin{theorem} Let $L$ be a context-free language.
 Then either $L$ has exponential antichain growth or $L$ has polynomial antichain growth. \end{theorem}

+It is a straightforward exercise to show that the ambiguity of an NFA (the maximum number of accepting paths corresponding to a given word) can be represented as the width of a suitable context-free language, and hence Theorem \ref{thm:cfdichot} implies the well-known result that the ambiguity of an NFA has either polynomial or exponential growth (see Theorem 4.1 of \cite{weber1991ambiguity}).

-We now show that the problem distinguishing the two cases is undecidable, by reduction from the CFG intersection emptiness problem.
+We now show that the problem of distinguishing the two cases of antichain growth is undecidable for context-free languages, by reduction from the CFG intersection emptiness problem.
 In fact, it is undecidable even to determine whether a given CFG generates a chain.

 \begin{definition}{\sc CFG-Intersection} is the problem of determining whether two given CFGs have non-empty intersection. {\sc CFG-Chain} is the problem of determining whether the language generated by a given CFG is a chain. {\sc CFG-ExpAntichain} is the problem of determining whether the language generated by a given CFG has exponential antichain growth. \end{definition}